tasseomancy/tasseomancy.github.io/_posts/2018-02-21-references.md

             aggregate programming, with a focus on spatially-distributed systems</em>
         </li>
-        <li>Jacob Beal, Superdiffusive Dispersion and Mixing of Swarms, ACM Transactions on Autonomous and Adaptive Systems, Vol. 10, No. 2, Article 10, June 2015.
+        <li><strong>Superdiffusive Dispersion and Mixing of Swarms</strong>, Jacob Beal, ACM Transactions on Autonomous and Adaptive Systems, Vol. 10, No. 2, Article 10, June 2015.
         </li>
-        <li>Jacob Beal, Kyle Usbeck, and Brett Benyo, On the Evaluation of Space-Time Functions, The Computer Journal, 56 (12), pp. 1500-1517, December 2013.
+        <li><strong>On the Evaluation of Space-Time Functions</strong>, Jacob Beal, Kyle Usbeck, and Brett Benyo, The Computer Journal, 56 (12), pp. 1500-1517, December 2013.
         </li>
 </ul>